MasteryEducation/SecuritiesExamsMastery.ca/content/csc/20/3/index.md

 - [ ] The GP is required to repay investor capital before any profit distributions.
 - [ ] All taxes are paid at the fund level only.

-> **Explanation:** Flow-through entities do not typically pay taxes at the fund level; instead, they pass profits and losses onto investors, who report them on their individual tax returns.
+> **Explanation:**( Flow-through entities do not typically pay taxes at the fund level; instead, they pass profits and losses onto investors, who report them on their individual tax returns.)

----

 ### Which of these Canadian regulatory instruments governs alternative mutual funds?